Meet the researchers

-Professor MacFarlane's main work focuses on the developments and application of ionic liquids and new materials for a range of applications in green chemistry and biotechnology.
-His expertise also lies in energy storage devices applications, which include the design of electro-chemical devices to generate carbon-free ammonia.
-Such a device has the potential to offer onsite, or online generation of fertilisers from renewables.
+Douglas’s work focuses on the development and application of ionic liquids and new materials for green chemistry and biotechnology.
+His research includes energy storage device applications, including the design of electro-chemical devices to generate carbon-free ammonia with the potential for sustainable fertiliser production.

-Bernd is a Professor in the Faculty of Information Technology and works in computational ecology, where he develops mathematical and computational models for the interactions of organisms with their environment.
-Most of his work is centred on the collective behaviour of social insects in the hope that a deeper understanding of their behaviour will allow us to better protect them and their ecosystem.
+Bernd investigates topics in computational ecology, where he develops mathematical and computational models for the interactions of organisms with their environmeFonnt.
+His work is centred on the collective behaviour of social insects in the hope that a deeper understanding of their behaviour will allow us to better protect them and their ecosystem.

 Professor Parlange is recognised internationally for his expertise in hydrology and fluid mechanics in the environment.
 His contributions primarily relate to regional scale water resources research, evaporation, soil physics, field campaigns and the simulation of air and water flows over complex terrain.

 Professor Antonio PattiSoil chemistry and Moisture Food waste